UTS RoboCup@Home Social Robot Team

-- Thomas MacKenzie: Bachelor of Business student working on the distruptive innovation aspects of social robotics.
-Attended the 2017 Robot Personality Design Hackathon and organises human-robot interaction experiments.
+- Thomas MacKenzie: Bachelor of Business student working on the disruptive innovation aspects of social robotics.
+Tom participated in the 2017 Robot Personality Design Hackathon and organises human-robot interaction experiments.

-- Sophie Phillips: Bachelor of Creative Intelligence and Bachelor fo Business student working on the distruptive innovation aspects of social robotics.
-Attended the 2017 Robot Personality Design Hackathon, organises human-robot interaction experiments and also working with CBA on a Social Robotics Project.
+- Sophie Phillips: Bachelor of Creative Intelligence and Bachelor of Business student working on the disruptive innovation aspects of social robotics.
+Sophie participated in the 2017 Robot Personality Design Hackathon, organises human-robot interaction experiments and also working with CBA on a Social Robotics Project.